Endometriosis vs. Adenomyosis

 Diagnosis of endometriosis vs adenomyosis

-There are non-invasive imaging techniques such as magnetic resonance imaging (MRI) and ultrasonography that may help diagnose both endometriosis and adenomyosis.
+Noninvasive imaging techniques, such as magnetic resonance imaging (MRI) and ultrasonography, may help diagnose endometriosis and adenomyosis.

 However, to reach a definite diagnosis of endometriosis, the gold standard approach is laparoscopic excision surgery and a biopsy during surgery.